jpmorganchase/salt-ds/README.md

----
-title: Readme
----
 UITK provides you with a suite of UI components and a flexible theming system.
 With no customisation, the default theme offers an attractive and modern look-and-feel, with both light and dark variants and support for a range of UI densities.
 We have included a theming system which allows you to easily create theme variations, or in fact substitute alternate themes.

 The UITK has been developed with the following design goals:
 - Providing a comprehensive set of commonly-used UI controls
 - Complying with WCAG 2.1 accessibility guidelines
-- To be lighweight and performant
+- To be lightweight and performant
 - Offering flexible styling and theming support
-- Minimising dependencies on third-party libraries
+- Minimizing dependencies on third-party libraries

 # Installation